Carissa Boeckmann

-Carissa Marie Boeckmann (born May 23, 2003) is an American professional soccer player who plays as a midfielder for Portuguese Campeonato Nacional Feminino club Benfica.
+Carissa Marie Boeckmann (born May 23, 2003) is an American professional soccer player who plays as a midfielder for USL Super League club Dallas Trinity.
 She played college soccer for the Texas A&M Aggies and the Florida State Seminoles.

 Early life

-Born and raised in San Antonio, Boeckmann attended Incarnate Word High School before transferring to Antonian College Preparatory High School, where she earned two-time TAPPS first-team all-state honors.
-She played ECNL club soccer for Classics Elite Soccer Academy, earning four-time all-conference honors.
+Boeckmann was born and raised in San Antonio, Texas.
+She has a twin brother and older sister and began playing soccer when she was about four.
+She attended Incarnate Word High School in San Antonio, before transferring to Antonian College Preparatory High School in Castle Hills, where she earned TAPPS first-team all-state honors twice.
+She club soccer for Classics Elite Soccer Academy and was named ECNL all-conference four times.
 She committed to Texas A&M before her junior year.

 College career

-Boeckmann played three seasons for the Texas A&M Aggies between 2021 and 2023.
-She made 61 appearances, starting 30 of them, and scored 6 goals with 10 assists.
-Her first and last games with Texas A&M were against the Florida State Seminoles, the latter of which came in the second round of the NCAA tournament.
+Boeckmann played in all 18 games, starting 4, and scored 2 goals for Texas A&M Aggies as a freshman in 2021.
+She played in all 21 games, starting 15, and scored 2 goals as a sophomore in 2022.
+In her junior year in 2023, she played in all 22 games, making 11 starts, and scored 2 goals.
+In 2023, the Aggies made the SEC tournament semifinals and the NCAA tournament second round.
 She also played for Tampa Bay United in the USL W League during the summer in 2023, leading the team with 10 goals in 11 games and being named the Southeast Division Player of the Year.

-Boeckmann then transferred to the defending national champions Florida State in 2024.
-She played every minute of the ACC tournament, helping Florida State win their fifth conference tournament in a row.
-In the NCAA tournament, she was one of two Florida State players whose penalty attempts were saved in a shootout loss in the second round.
-She started all 21 games in her senior season, scoring 1 goal with 4 assists.
+Boeckmann then transferred to the defending national champion Florida State Seminoles.
+She started all 21 games and scored 1 goal for the Seminoles in 2024.
+She helped the team win their fifth consecutive ACC tournament and earn a one seed in the NCAA tournament, but was one of two Florida State players whose penalty attempts were saved in their shootout loss in the second round.

 Club career

+Portland Thorns

-Portland Thorns FC announced on February 16, 2025, that the club had signed Boeckmann to her first professional contract on a one-year deal.
-On May 24, she made her professional debut in the game for third place at the 2024–25 CONCACAF W Champions Cup, assisting Pietra Tordin's opening goal in the 3–0 win over Mexican club América.
+National Women's Soccer League (NWSL) club Portland Thorns announced on February 16, 2025, that they had signed Boeckmann to her first professional contract on a one-year deal.
+She was a depth piece behind midfielders such as Sam Coffey and Jessie Fleming.
+On May 24, she made her professional debut against Club América in the 3–0 win for third place at the CONCACAF W Champions Cup, starting and assisting the opening goal by Pietra Tordin.

-On September 6, 2025, Portuguese club Benfica announced that the club had acquired Boeckmann from the Thorns, signing her to a two-year contract.
+Benfica

+On September 6, 2025, Boeckmann was transferred to Portuguese champions Benfica, signing a two-year contract.
+She debuted for the club later that month in an 8–0 win against Damaiense, then made her UEFA Women's Champions League debut in a 2–1 loss to Juventus.
+The following month, she made her first start and scored her first professional goal in a 5–1 win over Marítimo in the Taça da Liga Feminina.
+She made five Champions League appearances, including one start in a 2–0 loss to Paris FC.
+She scored one league goal – the last in a 5–0 win over Racing Power – as Benfica won their sixth consecutive league championship.